LCSB-BioCore/basic-git-practice/README.md

 ## How to get started?

 - Fork this repository by clicking on the `Fork` button on the top right of this page.
-- Clone your forked repository.
+- Clone your forked repository to your local computer.

-:warning: make sure that you have your SSH key and `git` properly configured.
+:warning: **Make sure that you have your SSH key and `git` properly configured**.

 ```bash
 $ git clone git@github.com:<yourName>/basic-git-practice.git